jkvargas/russimp/README.md

 By default, russimp looks for the `assimp` library on your computer.
 To install it:

-* OSX: You will need to update Brew and install assimp with it.
+* OSX: You will need to update brew and install assimp with it.
-* Linux: You will need to install assimp 5.1.0.
-I guess that ubuntu still has 5.0.1 on their repos.
-If that is the case then you can take a look at install_assimp.bash on how to install it manually.
+* Linux: You will need to install assimp through your package manager of choice.
-* Windows: Still not supported since vcpkg still only offers assimp 5.0.1.

-If you need bindings for version 5.0.1 just pickup a release before 1.0.0.
+* Windows: You can use [vcpkg](https://vcpkg.io/en/index.html), check russimp.yml on how to use it on windows, or use a prebuilt version of assimp.

 Alternately, you may prefer to use prebuilt assimp binaries or compile it yourself; in either case russimp will statically link assimp into your binary.
 Russimp exposes the following Cargo features to manage the assimp dependency (this documentation is reproduced from [russimp-sys](https://github.com/jkvargas/russimp-sys)):